-'person' means an individual or a corporation.
+'person(s)' means an individual or a corporation.

-'records' include breach notifications, written agreements, analysis results, monitoring reports and monitoring programs required under a requirement or a condition of this EOW code.
+'records' include breach notifications, written procedures, analysis results, monitoring reports and monitoring programs required under a condition or requirement of this EOW code.

-'registered resource producer(s)' means a person who produces the resource and has registered with the chief executive (in accordance with Requirement (6.1)) to use, sell or give away the resource to be used under this EOW code.
+'registered resource producer' means a person who generates or receives the waste, produces the resource, and has registered with the chief executive (in accordance with Requirement (6.1)) to use, sell or give away the resource to be used under this EOW code.